a787854/InSAR-on-Sentinel-1-TOPS-data/README.md

 Platform:

 It is suggested to use the GPUs with powerful double floating computing.
 Otherwise, the accuracy of coregistration is not guaranteed.
+To achieve a better performance, the driver mode of GPU should be set as TCC mode.

 Our testing platform:
 GPU: Nvidia GTX Titan black  CPU:Intel I7-6700K